Mexican mask-folk art: Masks depicting animals

 Since pre-Hispanic contact almost all of the animals native to the country have been represented in masks, including monkeys, armadillos, coatis, rabbits, boars, vultures, fish, alligators, lizards and more.
 After the Conquest, animals introduced by the Spanish were added such as bulls, goats, sheep, cats, pigs and roosters.
 Some dances focus on one species and others include a variety, with masks that can be stylized or made with realistic detail.

 One important creature depicted with masks is the serpent.
-This animal has been associated with water since the pre Hispanic period, especially lightning and rivers.
-Today however, it mostly appears on devil masks, especially in Guerrero, Michoacán, Colima and Guanajuato because of the influence of Christianity.
+This animal has been associated with water since the pre-Hispanic period, especially lightning and rivers.
+Today, however, it mostly appears on devil masks, especially in Guerrero, Michoacán, Colima and Guanajuato because of the influence of Christianity.
 One exception is the dance of the Head of the Serpent performed by the Huaves in San Mateo del Mar, Oaxaca, where the serpent is a character with its own mask made of wood and painted green.

-A more prominent animal is the jaguar or ocelot, often mislabeled as a “tiger” in the various dances that feature it.
+Another prominent animal is the jaguar or ocelot, often mislabeled as a “tiger” in the various dances that feature it.
 This character appears in Morelos, Puebla, Guerrero, Oaxaca, Chiapas and Tabasco in dances such as Tecuanes, Tlacololeros, Tejonrones, El Calalá or El Pochó.
 The behavior of this tiger character varies from fighting to being pursued by hunters, but the symbolism is most often related to the agricultural cycle and the rainy season on which it depends.
-Tiger masks range from small to the size of the human face with some far larger, with the dancers looking out the jaws.
+Tiger masks typically range from small to the size of the human face, with some far larger where the dancer looks out through the jaws.
 The mask may cover only the face or be a leather or cloth helmet and complement a full costume.